 Life-threatening illnesses such as cholera and diarrhoea are preventable with clean water, decent toilets and good hygiene.
 That they are still costing lives today is unacceptable.

 WaterAid and health

-People are at high risk of potentially fatal diseases such as cholera and serious conditions such as blinding trachoma.
-Most of these are transmitted through water, hands, soil and food contaminated by human faeces, spread because properly protected water sources, toilets and good hygiene habits are absent or inadequate.
+Without access to these essential services, people are at high risk of potentially fatal diseases such as cholera and serious conditions such as blinding trachoma.
+Diseases transmitted through water, hands, soil and food contaminated by human faeces spread because properly protected water sources, toilets and good hygiene habits are absent or inadequate.

 The effects go beyond the illnesses themselves.
 It is estimated that half of undernutrition is associated with inadequate water, sanitation and hygiene (WASH), because diarrhoeal diseases and parasites prevent people from absorbing nutrients from food.
 Undernutrition in the first two years of life causes stunting, which permanently damages children’s long-term physical and mental development.